Last updated: September 20 2022

 Miro uses Other Data for the purposes of our legitimate interests in operating our Services, Websites and business.
 More specifically, Miro uses Other Data:

 To provide, update, maintain and protect our Services, Websites and business.
-This includes the use of Other Data to support delivery of the Services under a Customer Agreement, prevent or address service errors, security or technical issues, and to analyze and monitor usage, trends and other activities.
+This includes the use of Other Data to support delivery of the Services under a Customer Agreement, including to create or update an Organization, to prevent or address service errors, security or technical issues, and to analyze and monitor usage, trends and other activities.

 As required by applicable law, legal process or regulation.